splunk/splunk-arcade/README.md

 - `devspace purge`

 Uninstalling a Helm chart does not automatically remove PVCs or other resources created by the portal.
-To clean them up manually, you can use the following commands (ensure you are configured to use the `splunk-arcade` namespace:
+To clean them up manually, you can use the following commands (ensure you are configured to use the `splunk-arcade` namespace):

 - `make clean-pvcs`
 - `make clean-players`